 Awarded Business.
 We believe that we currently have a solid foundation of awarded business upon which to grow our company once we are separated from Ford.
 We track as "awarded business" the future sales that we have a strong expectation of realizing.
 In calculating our awarded business, we have made various assumptions and estimates regarding, among other things, the timing and volume of vehicle production, option mix and product pricing.
-We have not assumed that we will win any new business beyond that we have already been awarded, but we have assumed that we will retain business upon minor and major "refreshenings," except for (i) some business that we believe Ford will seek to resource because we supply an overwhelming portion of that business and (ii) some less attractive business on which we may choose not to bid.
+We have not assumed that we will win any new business beyond that we have already been awarded, but we have assumed that we will retain business upon minor and major "refreshenings," except for (1) some business that we believe Ford will seek to resource because we supply an overwhelming portion of that business and (2) some less attractive business on which we may choose not to bid.
 In estimating our awarded business, we use assumptions about the volume and timing of vehicle production and option mix and product pricing, adjusted based on other information we may have.

-modifications to our assumptions and methodology.
+While we believe our assumptions to be reasonable and the methodology by which we track our awarded business to be appropriate, we continuously evaluate and from time to time make modifications to our assumptions and methodology.
 As a result, awarded business is not the same as contractual backlog, and we cannot assure you that we will in fact realize any specific amount of awarded business because it remains in all cases subject to a number of important risks and uncertainties.
 VMs may delay, cancel or redesign vehicle programs, or may resource business away from us upon a refreshening.
 In addition, our VM customers generally have a contractual right to replace us with another supplier throughout the duration of a contract for a variety of reasons, although the impact of this contractual right is mitigated to some extent by the substantial re-engineering costs that a VM typically would need to incur in order to introduce a new supplier to an established vehicle platform.